-Supervisory capital is composed of two tiers: Tier I capital (including Tier I equity and Tier I additional capital) and Tier II capital.
+Supervisory capital is composed of two tiers: Tier I capital (including Tier I capital and Tier I additional capital) and Tier II capital.

-Tier I equity includes equity attributable to equity holders of the Bank and the interest of external shareholders in equity of subsidiaries (excess capital at subsidiaries is not taken into account).
+Tier I capital includes equity attributable to shareholders of the Bank and the interest of external shareholders in equity of subsidiaries (excess capital at subsidiaries is not taken into account).

-Tier I equity includes supervisory adjustments and deductions from capital - goodwill, investments in capital components of financial institutions, cumulative other comprehensive income with regard to cash flow hedges for items not presented at fair value on the balance sheet and adjustments with respect to liabilities for derivatives, due to change in the Bank's credit risk (DVA).
+Tier I capital includes supervisory adjustments and deductions from capital - goodwill, investments in capital components of financial institutions, cumulative other comprehensive income with regard to cash flow hedges for items not presented at fair value on the balance sheet and adjustments with respect to liabilities for derivatives, due to change in the Bank's credit risk (DVA).

-Additional Tier I capital consists of equity instruments which fulfill the specified requirements.
-As of December 31, 2016, the Bank had no equity instruments included in additional Tier I capital.
+Additional Tier I capital consists of equity instruments which fulfill the requirements specified in the directives.
+As of June 30, 2017, the Bank had no equity instruments included in additional Tier I capital.